eht16/python-logstash-async/docs/config.rst

 constants.DATABASE_EVENT_CHUNK_SIZE
     Maximum number of events to be updated within one SQLite statement (default 750)

+constants.DATABASE_TIMEOUT
+    Timeout in seconds to "connect" (i.e. open) the SQLite database (default 5.0)

 constants.FORMATTER_RECORD_FIELD_SKIP_LIST
     List of Python standard LogRecord attributes which are filtered out from the event sent to Logstash.
 Usually this list does not need to be modified.
 Add/Remove elements to